-The Initial Discovery Protocols will apply to all employment cases pending in this court that challenge one or more actions alleged to be adverse, except:
+This General Order applies to all employment cases filed in this court after February 1, 2018, that challenge one or more actions alleged to be adverse, except:

-- 1. Class actions; or - 2.
+- 1. Class actions; - 2.
 Cases in which the allegations involve only the following: - a.
 Discrimination in hiring; - b.
 Harassment/hostile work environment; - c.
 Violations of wage and hour laws under the Fair Labor Standards Act (FLSA); - d.
 Failure to provide reasonable accommodations under the Americans with Disabilities Act (ADA); - e.
-Violations of the Family Medical Leave Act (FMLA); or - f.
+Violations of the Family Medical Leave Act (FMLA); - f.
 Violations of the Employee Retirement Income Security Act (ERISA).